-- Perform a Push to Delete to remove the object from the receiving server.
+- Perform a Push to Delete to remove the object from the Endpoint.

-- You should NOT manually unpublish or revert the changes directly on the receiving server.
+- You should NOT manually unpublish or revert the changes directly on the Endpoint.

 - Doing this can cause conflicts that will prevent push publishing from working correctly in the future.

-- Using a Push to Delete removes the selected object(s) from the receiving server.
+- Using a Push to Delete removes the selected object(s) from the Endpoint.